dandisy/dev-env/README.md

     - git clone https://github.com/dandisy/dev-env.git
     - cd dev-env

 run these if you want to use laradock

     - cd provision/src
     - git clone https://github.com/Laradock/laradock.git
     - cp laradock/env-example laradock/.env
     - cd ../../

 then

     - vagrant up

-### 3. Usage
+by now you can go into development environment

     - vagrant ssh

 if you use laradock, run